Food contact materials: United States

+Redbook 2000 provides core FDA guidelines for toxicity testing of direct food additives and extends to food contact substances.

 Food contact chemicals

 Food contact chemicals (FCCs) are chemical substances used or present in materials and articles that come into contact with food during processing, packaging, storage, or consumption.
 Food contact materials include glass, plastic, aluminium, steel, paper, cardboard, adhesives, printing inks, and coatings.
 They are used in various food contact articles, e.g., food wrappers, glasses, mugs, bottles, coffee machines, conveyor belts, cutlery, or pots.

 During contact with the food, food contact chemicals can migrate from these materials to the food.
 Chemical migration depends on the temperature, the contact time (during processing or storage), the ratio of material surface to the volume of the food, the type of food contact material, the physico-chemical properties of the food contact chemical, and the type of food.

 Examples of food contact chemicals include monomers, additives, pigments, and metals that are used in the manufacture of food contact materials, but also non-intentionally added substances such as contaminants, degradation products, and reaction side products.
 Commonly used monomers are styrene, terephthalic acid, mono ethylene glycol, ethylene, vinyl chloride, and bisphenols (e.g, Bisphenol A, or Bisphenol S).
 Additives include plasticizers like ortho-phthalates (e.g., DEHP, or DINP) or organophosphate esters (e.g., Triphenyl phosphate, Triethyl phosphate, 2-Ethylhexyl diphenyl phosphate), PFAS (e.g., PFOA, PFOS, 6:5 FTOS) used as oil- and water repellant coating, synthetic phenolic antioxidants (e.g., butylated hydroxyanisole, tert-butylhydroquinone, butylated hydroxytoluene), and UV stabilizers.
 Typical non-intentionally added substances include oligomers, degradation products of antioxidants, and primary aromatic amines.